Paraphraser/PiBuilder/README-ADVANCED.md

 You can always check if swapping is enabled using the `swapon -s` command.
 Silence means swapping is disabled.

 It is important to appreciate that VM swapping is not **bad**.
 Please don't disable swapping without giving it some thought.
 If you can afford to add an SSD, you'll get a better result with swapping enabled than if you stick with the SD and disable swapping.

+<a name="etc_defaults_grub"></a>
+### GRUB

+* Configuration directory: `/etc/default/grub.d`

+Raspberry Pi OS does not use GRUB so you should ignore this section if you are using PiBuilder on a Raspberry Pi.

+However, [GRUB](https://en.wikipedia.org/wiki/GNU_GRUB) (Grand Unified Bootloader) is common in other environments such as Debian native or Debian-in-Proxmox.
+In such cases, the contents of the PiBuilder configuration directory are merged with its equivalent on the system under construction, and then `update-grub` is invoked.

+The default content of `/etc/default/grub.d` supplied with PiBuilder disables IPv6 at boot time.
+It has the (intended) side-effect of preventing Network Manager from trying to manage IPv6 on any interface.

 <a name="etc_locales"></a>
 ### Locales